The see-saw portal at future Higgs factories: the role of dimension six operators: Future Higgs factories

 \section{Future Higgs factories}

-Future Higgs factories are ideal machines for SM precision measurements.
-Since the scattering particles are leptons instead of hadrons, the experimental environment is generally cleaner than the one of hadronic machines.
-Moreover, the precise knowledge of the initial-state particles configuration and, for some prototypes, the possibility of having polarized beams, can help to enhance the signal to background ratio.
-In this work we study future leptonic facilities both at their low energy runs, relevant for physics at the Higgs-strahlung threshold and at the $Z$ pole, together with high-energy multi TeV runs, which can greatly enhance the sensitivity on higher-dimensional operators which induce a quadratic grow with the energy, as for the case of four-Fermi operators.
+In this work we study the phenomenology of the $\nu$SMEFT at future Higgs factories, both at their low energy runs, relevant for physics at the Higgs-strahlung threshold and at the $Z$ pole, together with high-energy multi TeV runs, which can greatly enhance the sensitivity on higher-dimensional operators which induce a quadratic grow with the energy, as for the case of four-Fermi operators.
 For what concerns the low energy runs, various $e^+ e^-$ prototypes, presently at different stages of their design, have been proposed.
 These include circular ones, as the Future Circular Collider (FCC-ee)~\cite{Gomez-Ceballos:2013zzn,Abada:2019zxq,Abada:2019lih,Blondel:2019yqr} and the Circular Electron Positron Collider (CEPC)~\cite{CEPCStudyGroup:2018rmc,CEPCStudyGroup:2018ghi}, and linear ones, as the International Linear Collider (ILC)~\cite{Bambade:2019fyw,Behnke:2013xla,Baer:2013cma} and the Compact Linear Collider (CLIC)~\cite{deBlas:2018mhx,Roloff:2018dqu}.
 Regarding colliders in the multi TeV regime, prototypes include CLIC with a center of mass energy of $3\;$TeV~\cite{deBlas:2018mhx,Roloff:2018dqu} and a $\mu^+\mu^-$ colliders with various center of mass and luminosity options~\cite{Delahaye:2019omf}.
 We report in Tab.~\ref{tab:colliders} the main parameters of these colliders prototypes.
 For concreteness and clarity of presentation, in this work we will present our results only for the case of FCC-ee at $\sqrt s=m_Z$ and $\sqrt s=240$\;GeV, for a $\mu\mu$ collider at $\sqrt s=3\;$TeV and for CLIC at $3$ TeV, since the ILC and CEPC prototypes will have an overall similar behavior to the considered options.